chtgreen/mybud-landing/MYBUD_APP_FEATURES_RESEARCH.md

 - **Interactive Filter:** Click to see examples
 - **Screenshot:** Activity feed with diverse entries
 - **Tagline:** "From seed to harvest - every detail tracked"
-- **Comparison Chart:** "What spreadsheets miss vs What MyBud tracks"
+- **Comparison Chart:** "What spreadsheets miss vs What mybud tracks"

 ---